alanng10/class-lang/Docue/Article/Word/a.md

 Word "polate" has meaning that is interpolate.

+Word "linear" has meaning that is linear rate.

+Word "radial" has meaning that is radial rate.

 Word "area" has meaning that is region.

 Word "pos" has meaning that is position in signed int.